t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 in the sense that
 receiving nodes need to be able to "understand" the meaning of data.
-Defining meaning and understanding can get quite philosophical.
-In practical terms this means that the communicating machines need a common agreement on how to model and semantically annotate the behaviors and properties of the physical things in order to represent, communicate, and process the data that they generate.
+Defining meaning and understanding is generally a philosophical undertaking.
+In practical terms as applied to M2M, this means that the communicating machines need a common agreement on how to model and semantically annotate the behaviors and properties of the physical things in order to represent, communicate, and interpret the data that they generate.
 In other words, all communicating parties need to use the same conceptual model of things that exist